Dock Bridge

-Dock Bridge is a pair of vertical lift bridges crossing the Passaic River at Newark, Essex County and Harrison, Hudson County, New Jersey, United States, used exclusively for railroad traffic.
+Dock Bridge is a pair of vertical lift bridges carrying Amtrak, NJ Transit, and PATH trains across the Passaic River at Newark, Essex County and Harrison, Hudson County, New Jersey, United States.
 It is the seventh crossing from the river's mouth at Newark Bay and is 5.0 mi upstream from it.
-Also known as the Amtrak Dock Vertical Lift, it carries Amtrak, NJ Transit, and PATH trains.
-It is listed on the state and federal registers of historic places.
+Also known as the Amtrak Dock Vertical Lift, it is listed on the New Jersey and National Registers of Historic Places.

 History

 The bridge was built by the Pennsylvania Railroad (PRR) for its main line.
 The west span carries three tracks and opened in 1935 along with the west half of Newark Penn Station.
 The lift span is 230 ft over bearings (clear channel 200 ft), the longest three-track lift span in the world when built.
 The east spans opened in 1937 when the Hudson and Manhattan Railroad (H&M, later called PATH) shifted its rapid transit trains from the Centre Street Bridge to the newly built station.
 With the opening of the eastern span, the PRR closed Manhattan Transfer station in the Kearny Meadows, where previously steam and electrical trains were changed and passengers could transfer to trains to New York Penn Station on the PRR or to Hudson Terminal on the H&M.

+In 2023, the federal government provided a $300 million grant for the rehabilitation of the Dock Bridge, and Amtrak agreed to provide $75 million in matching funds.
+The renovation included repainting, repairing structural steel, replacing the wooden fenders around the bridge's support piers, and adding a cathodic system to reduce the corrosion of the piers.
+In April 2025, U.S. Transportation Secretary Sean Duffy announced plans to reduce the project cost by $140 million.